-Through interactive sessions, keynote speeches, enlightening talks and case studies, our experts will discuss Trust, Reputation, Consistency, Organisational Culture, Design and more aspects of what it takes to be a successful truly global brand.
+Through interactive sessions, keynote speeches, enlightening talks and case studies, our experts will discuss the effect of culture on Trust, Reputation, Consistency, CSR, Organisational Culture, Design and more aspects of what it takes to be a successful truly global brand.

 Meet experts, discuss and reflect on the issues; and if you cannot make it, join us on Twitter with #theculturefactor hashtag and tweet to us @HofstedeInsight.